Webosaurs: Items

-Players could use the virtual coins they collect from playing mini games to purchase various items from a variety of different shops.
-There were shops for actions, armor (the basic type of virtual-clothing), furniture, and virtual-pets.
-Subscribed members could also make their own player cards and purchase dinosaur-avatars.
+Players could use the coins they collected from playing mini games to purchase various items from a variety of shops.
+There were shops for actions, armor, furniture, and virtual pets.
+Subscribed members could also make their own player cards and purchase dinosaur avatars.

-Each player had a player card, used to store inventory such as player card backgrounds, downloads, virtual-clothing, and different dinosaur-avatars.
+Each player had a player card, used to store inventory such as player card backgrounds, downloads, clothing, and different avatars.
 Clothing could be worn by all players, however some of it was only available to subscribed-members.
-The same applied for furniture and for "caves" (the basic virtual-house).
-Subscribed-members also had the benefit of having a larger cave than non-subscribed members, and may have music in their cave as well.
+The same applied for furniture and for player homes (called "caves").
+Subscribed members had the benefit of having a larger cave than non-subscribed members, and could play music in their cave.